Limit AC Motor Inrush Current In Air Conditioner Application

-- Limiting inrush current of an air conditioner was necessary for operation in the travel trailer
+- Limiting inrush current to an air conditioner was necessary for normal operation in the travel trailer

 - Maximum allowable inrush current for this application is 20A

-- Steady-state current is 16A as indicated by the air conditioner manufacturer
+- Steady-state current is 16A as specified by the air conditioner manufacturer

-- Inrush current for this type of AC motor is about 15x the steady-state current
+- Inrush current for this type of AC motor is typically 15x the steady-state current

 Inrush Calculations AC Motor